A couple of years ago, Minnesota Rep. Mike Jaros told me that he

-Therefore, our director decided to asked Rep. Mike Jaros if he would like to introduce a Minnesota
+Therefore, I decided to ask Rep. Mike Jaros if he would like to introduce a

-the exploitation of Native Americans, a resolution that would accompany the bill to replace our
+exploitation of Native Americans, a resolution that would accompany the bill to replace

 Native Americans.

-We later learned that the Episcopal Church apologized for ties to slavery.
-We, therefore, came to
+In 2007 I also learned that the Episcopal Church apologized for ties to slavery.
+I, therefore,

 Native Americans.

-Correspondence with Minnesota's Christian Church leaders associated with our requests
+Correspondence with Minnesota's Christian Church leaders associated with my requests

 for apology letters:

-Our director recently sent an e-mail to Chris Leifeld, the Execution Director of the
+I sent an e-mail to Chris Leifeld, the Execution Director of the Minnesota Catholic Conference,

-let him know that Rep. Jaros is planning to introduce a resolution to apologize for the
+wherein I informed him that Rep. Jaros was expected to introduce a resolution to apologize for the

-apologize for Minnesota's Catholic Church's ties to our state's exploitation of
+apologize for Minnesota's Catholic Church ties to our state's exploitation of

-Our director also recently sent an e-mail to Reverend Mark Peters, the Execution Director of
+I also sent an e-mail to Reverend Mark Peters, the Execution Director of

-apology letter for our state's Lutheran churches' ties to the exploitation of our
+apology letter for Minnesota's Lutheran church ties to the exploitation of our state's Native Americans.

-Note: Reverend Mark Peters recently informed us that he is going to
+Reverend Mark Peters informed me that he was going to

-send us a, bicentennial of the United States,
+send me a, bicentennial of the United States,

 Lutheran Church public apology letter for the exploitaion of Native Americans.

-Our director also recently sent an e-mail to Reverend Dr, Gary B. Reierson, the Execution
+I also sent an e-mail to Reverend Dr, Gary B. Reierson, the Execution

-wherein he let him know that we would be grateful if Minneapolis and Saint Paul Area Councils
+wherein I let him know that I would be grateful if Minneapolis and Saint Paul Area Councils

 Reierson wrote: "Thank you for your e-mail message.
 I'll